arthens/safe-translations/README.md

 - Add `arthens/safe-translations` to your `composer.json`.
 - Register `Arthens\SafeTranslation\Extension\SafeTransExtension` in your `Twig_Enviroment`.

-and you should be good to go.
+and you should be good to go (assuming that you have already configured Symfony Translations).

 ## FAQ